MiguelRipoll23/homebridge-securitysystem/README.md

 ## Demo
 <div align="left">
   <img align="left" width="222" height="480" src="https://github.com/MiguelRipoll23/homebridge-securitysystem/blob/alpha/.github/images/demo.gif?raw=true">
   <p>Want to know how it looks like?
-It's pretty customizable, you can have one single switch, one for every mode avaliable or even no switches at all.</p>
+It's pretty customizable, you can have one single switch, one for every mode available or even no switches at all.</p>
   <p>What you are seeing at your left it's <b>the friendliest</b> configuration that you can start with.
 Each <code>Siren</code> switch that you see can only be activated if its mode is selected on the security system, this allows you to create logic-less automations from the very Home app that comes already installed on iOS.</p>
   <p>There are also the so called <code>Mode</code> switches which let you trigger automations when a mode is changed or bypass HomeKit confirmation dialogs.
 Need to temporarily disarm the security system?
 There's a <code>Pause</code> switch for that.</p>
   <p>Still, the <code>Sensor</code> category also got some love.
 Receiving multiple notifications when the alarm gets triggered or triggering an automation when the security system has reset would be possible by enabling them.</p>